Tom Pittman's WebLog

 2010 January 8 -- Heroes

 The fundamental difference between fantasy and science fiction is in the nature of the science.
-Sci-Fi may posit physics beyond what we now know -- for example, travel faster than the speed of light though means not (presumably yet) known to us -- but never in obvious violation of physics; fantasy is not so constrained.
+Sci-Fi may posit physics beyond what we now know -- for example, travel faster than the speed of light by means not (presumably yet) known to us -- but never in obvious violation of physics; fantasy is not so constrained.
 Super-heroes like Superman and Spiderman and the even more bizarre collection of their successors all do things that physics cannot allow.
 Take Superman's famous X-ray vision: if his eyes generated x-rays, they would overwhelm any reflected radiation, thus preventing him from seeing through things.
 Maybe he might be strong enough to "leap tall buildings in a single bound," but that would likely leave quite a depression in the ground (every action has a reaction) where he pushed off; flying horizontally or turning in mid-air would be impossible without some means of propulsion (none is ever shown nor alleged).

 Heroes is all about super-heroes with powers totally contrary to physics.
-Essentially each person has some unique fictional power that we all wish we had, superman-style flying and strength (above and beyond the ability of the physical properties of flesh and bone), instant healing, telekinesis, mind-reading and coercion, radio-active heat, going invisible or stopping time at will, even reprogramming computers by mental effort in ways that the actual programmer if he were plugged into the system could not.
+Essentially each person has some unique fictional power that we all wish we had, superman-style flying and strength (above and beyond the ability of the physical properties of flesh and bone), instant healing, telekinesis, mind-reading and coercion, radioactive heat, going invisible or stopping time at will, even reprogramming computers by mental effort in ways that the actual programmer if he were plugged into the system could not.
 One of the characters has the unique ability to absorb the powers of the other heroes just by being near them.

 I suppose it makes for interesting fiction to explore how the existence of such fantastical powers might impact society, and the interview with the creator suggests this as one of his objectives, but we need to recognize that their very existence has taken leave of science.
 The creator and writer of this TV series does not understand science enough to say so.
 Instead, he keeps inserting all this "evolution" mumbo-jumbo as if that explains what is going on.
 Of course it does not.
 Darwinistic evolution is about the gradual accumulation of minor but beneficial changes over many generations, until the result is a new organism that still obeys the laws of physics in its metabolism and behavior.
 It doesn't happen in the real world, but their excuse is that it takes millions of years, not a single generation as in Heroes.